-Long-term disability insurance is a significant benefit that can protect employees with an unexpected injury or illness that prevents them from working.
+Long-term disability insurance is a significant benefit that can protect employees with unexpected injury or illness that prevents them from working.
 Unfortunately, these benefits are not widely available.
 According to the Bureau of Labor Statistics, only 35 percent of civilian workers in the U.S. had access to long-term disability benefits in March 2020.
 Even if a worker does have this insurance coverage, they must face the potential tax implications of any benefit payments.

 Employer-Provided LTD Coverage